Alex is established as one of the most successful players of her generation in women’s soccer - with success at national

 She was subsequently named U.S. Soccer Female Athlete of the Year and was a FIFA World Player of the Year finalist.
 She helped the United States win their titles at the 2015 and 2019 FIFA Women’s World Cups.
-Alex was named in the Dream Team for both tournaments, while she won the Silver Boot in 2019.
+Alex was named in the Dream Team for both tournaments, winning the Silver Boot in 2019.

 At club level she has played for Portland Thorns, Orlando Pride and Lyon.
 At Lyon she won the European treble, which included the UEFA Women’s Champions League.

 Alex went vegan shortly after starring in a companion animal campaign for PETA alongside her rescued pup, Blue, and hasn’t looked back.
 This was around November 2017.
 “I’m passionate about giving animals a voice,” she explained.
 “I even adopted a vegan diet, because it didn’t feel fair to have a dog I adore, and yet eat meat all the time.”

 While the decision to go vegan was ethical, Alex has also noticed benefits in terms of injuries.

 Morgan, who has been prone to injury in the past, told the podcast Hurdle:

 “I’m knocking on wood right now, but I haven’t had a serious injury [since her last, which was before going vegan] and I credit that to my diet.
 I feel better all around, I feel like I have great energy, I feel like I’m sleeping really well, I feel like I’m just more clear-minded and not as reliant on caffeine as before.”
 She’s also seen a drop in her bad cholesterol and found she recovers more quickly.